caiorss/Functional-Programming/LearnHaskell.md

 * Type Inferencing
 * Algebraic Data Types

-**Lazy Evaluation**

-“Lazy evaluation” means that data structures are computed incrementally, as they are needed (so the trees never exist in memory all at once) parts that are never needed are never computed.

 #### Functional Programming Design Patterns

 * Curry/ Partial function application  - Creating new functions by holding a parameter constant